Joshuajee/Trader-Chart/README.md

 1. Create A time Series collection in Mongodb [Click Here](https://docs.mongodb.com/manual/core/timeseries-collections/) a time series collection can only be created in a Dedicated cluster, the cluster need to be version 5.0.
+    1. The collection name should be assets
+    2. Set the timeField to be timeseries
+    3. It should have a Metafield of symbol, category and source.
 2. Clone the repo
    ```sh
    git clone https://github.com/Joshuajee/Trader-Chart.git